Sometimes It Is Not The Policy. It Is The Evidence Used To Sell It.

-There is a misunderstanding that causes a lot of people to talk past each other, especially in Trump era politics.
+There is a misunderstanding that causes people to talk past each other, especially in political arguments.

 It sounds like this: